AverageRoi/nauta-web/src/pages/tos.md

 - We need to protect Nauta, its users, its developers, or its infrastructure.
 - We stop operating Nauta or a specific feature.

 Termination may result in loss or deletion of stored data.
+By terminating your access, we may in any way restrict, block, or suspend any feature of our service to the specific user or group.

 ## 11. Disclaimers